 The manufacturer offers lifetime breakage warranty on the lenses and frames, which gives you the confidence of their durable nature.
 Duduma also provides thirty-day money back guarantee that allows customers to return the sunglasses within this period or get a refund in case of any problem.
 My pair of Duduma sunglasses arrived in a pretty awful state, which shows that their quality control is not 100%.
 I mentioned this issue to Amazon customer service, and I was lucky to get a replacement almost immediately.

-Smith Optics Review
+Smith Optics Review (Best Optics)

 The sunglasses have a ChromaPop feature that optimises optical clarity while protecting your eyes from UV rays.
 Its Techlite glass and carbonic lens construction provide impact resistance benefits while the polarised filters and finish have multiple layers, including anti-scratch, anti-reflective and hydrophobic coatings that preserve colour perception and deliver precise visual clarity in all environments.